Psychlist1972/Fix-SoundDevices-File-Corruption/README.md

 (NOTE that as of this writing a fix is now available in Windows 10.
 The fix does additional metadata checking before treating a file as encrypted.
 You'll find the fix in your updates as KB3093266, released on 2015-09-30)

-**NOTE 2: Because the patch is now released, if you were using the workaround registry key which disabled EFS, please delete that key and reboot.**
+**NOTE 2: Because the patch is now released, if you were using the workaround registry key which disabled EFS, please delete that key and reboot.
+That may be done at any point after you have the KB3093266 patch installed.**

 This script restores the first three parts of a RIFF/WAVE header: